teivah/100-go-mistakes/docs/index.md

 ### Creating confusion with octal literals (#17)

+???+ info "TL;DR"

-**TL;DR**: When reading existing code, bear in mind that integer literals starting with 0 are octal numbers.
+    When reading existing code, bear in mind that integer literals starting with 0 are octal numbers.
 Also, to improve readability, make octal integers explicit by prefixing them with `0o`.

 Octal numbers start with a 0 (e.g., `010` is equal to 8 in base 10).
 To improve readability and avoid potential mistakes for future code readers, we should make octal numbers explicit using the `0o` prefix (e.g., `0o10`).